-The PSAT Test, owned by the College Board, is a multiple-choice test held in October of each year and many high school students have been hard at work for months prepping on PSAT practice tests.
+The PSAT Test, (think of it as a pre SAT), owned by the College Board, is a multiple-choice test held in October of each year and many high school students have been hard at work for months prepping on PSAT practice tests.
 If you are just getting started, here are a few things to know as well as the top 3 PSAT test tips.

 - The PSAT for most students is used as a practice SAT (also owned by the College Board).
 Scores on the PSAT exam do not factor in the college admissions process.

 - Students can only take the test once a year, and besides preparing a student for the SAT, the PSAT allows students to see the format and structure of the test first-hand (both the PSAT and SAT are multiple-choice exams).

 - The National Merit Scholarship Program (NMSQT) uses PSAT scores from students as one of the factors to determine awards.
 To participate in this program, 11th graders must take the PSAT.

 - If you score high enough and are selected as National Merit Scholar, you will receive a financial scholarship and notoriety for achieving such a high honor.

 - The PSAT is usually given to over 3 million students on a Wednesday in October and is open to 9th, 10th, and 11th graders.